ealfcast/BedrockPlayGroundTest/.ipynb_checkpoints/README-checkpoint.md

 4. This is an example of interacting with Bedrock Knowledgebases, enabling RAG with Anthropic Claude3 Sonnet
 ![AWS Bedrock Knowledgebases RAG example](./readme-images/4-knowledgebases-RAG-example.png)

 5. This is an example of interacting with Bedrock Agents, where we can ask questions about the data sitting behind our KnowledgeBase or have the chatbot interact with API's in the backend.
 This example shows how Bedrock Agents can use an AWS Lambda function to log an inciden into a DynamoDB Table.
 The sample code for this demo is also included in thie repository if you wish to test by manually creating the KnowledgeBase and Agent.
-If you need help with this, feel free to reach out to me at [Seandall@Amazon.com](mailto:Seandall@Amazon.com)

 ![Bedrock Agents Example](./readme-images/5-bedrock-agents-HSE-example.png)

 6. If you mouse-over the info icon in the header, you can see additional details such as the current cost, session ID's, and total input/output tokens.
 Since Bedrock today only supportes token metrics for the Bedrock Runtime, the tokens and cost shown here are only for communicating with an LLM directly.
 If you are using KnowledgeBases or Agents, these values are not reflected here